“Meditation is paying sustained, unmixed attention to one thing at a time.”

 The Two Roles of Meditation in Continuing Creation

-For Followers of Continuing Creation, the most important way to divide Meditations is according to their two main roles: Practical Meditations versus Spiritual Meditations.
-These “role categories” are our own; they do not come from Dr. LeShan.).
+For Followers of Continuing Creation, the most important way to divide Meditations is according to their two main roles: Practical Meditations versus Wholistic Meditations.
+These “role categories” are our own; they do not come from Dr. LeShan.

 Practical Meditations are those that intend to improve something in a person’s life – often something in one’s thinking or behavior in the real, everyday world.

-Spiritual Meditations are those that bring the Meditator into the Flow of Continuing Creation, producing a heightened, even a transcendent awareness of the interconnected Wholeness of the Universe.
+Wholistic Meditations (or Meditations of Wholistic Apprehension) are those that bring the Meditator into the Flow of Continuing Creation, producing a heightened, even a transcendent awareness of the interconnected Wholeness of the Universe.
 This awareness is inspirational – stimulating the Meditator to improve his or her character, life, and good work in the World.

 Practical Meditations are those that intend to improve something in a person’s life — often something in one’s thinking or behavior in the real, everyday world.

-However, many Practical Meditations can also be portals to deeper Spiritual Meditations, which we talk about later in this Essay.
+However, many Practical Meditations can also be portals to deeper Wholistic Meditations, which we talk about later in this Essay.